-We will also look to develop more service channels such as webchat and social media feeds into our Customer Services Team.
+We will also develop more service channels such as webchat and social media feeds into our Customer Services Team.

-Customer journeys
+Customer Journeys

-To ensure that throughout the delivery levels we will need to ensure the customer experience is central to the service offering.
-To do this we will look to develop our customer relationship management (CRM) offering so the customer moves seamlessly through the different contact levels as appropriate.
-We will look to have a "single point of truth" about customer transactions.
-Using CRM across the organisation will also allow us to report accurately on the customer journey, and take data driven decisions on where improvements need to be made.
+We will ensure the customer experience is central to the service offering.
+To do this we will develop our customer relationship management (CRM) offering so the customer moves seamlessly through the different contact levels as appropriate.

+Using a CRM system across the organisation will also allow us to better track and monitor customer enquiries, quickly understand changes in customer demand and use customer data to make improvements in service delivery.